🎯 What is search intent optimization? (Direct answer)

 |---|---|---|---|

-| Informational | 96.5% of AI Overviews are informational intent seoClarity, 1M+ queries | Highest — AI Overviews cite 2–4 sources per response, predominantly informational content.
+| Informational | 96.5% of AI Overviews are informational intent (seoClarity, 1M+ queries) | Highest — AI Overviews cite 2–4 sources per response, predominantly informational content.
 44.2% of LLM citations come from article introductions.
-Growth Memo, Feb 2026 | HIGHEST — invest maximum GEO effort here |
+(Growth Memo, Feb 2026) | HIGHEST — invest maximum GEO effort here |

-| Commercial Investigation | Commercial AI Overviews grew from 8% to 18% of appearances by late 2025 Exposure Ninja, 2025 | Moderate and growing rapidly — AI generates comparison summaries that may include commercial-intent content, particularly buyer's guides written informatively | MEDIUM and rising — commercial content written in an informational register earns the most citations |
+| Commercial Investigation | Commercial AI Overviews grew from 8% to 18% of appearances by late 2025 (Exposure Ninja, 2025) | Moderate and growing rapidly — AI generates comparison summaries, particularly for buyer's guides written informatively | MEDIUM and rising — commercial content written in an informational register earns the most citations |

-| Navigational | Very low — Google directs users to official brand sites rather than generating a synthesised response for navigational queries | Low — third-party navigational content is not a citation opportunity | LOW — focus on brand entity establishment, not GEO optimisation of navigational pages |
+| Navigational | Very low — Google directs users to official brand sites | Low — third-party navigational content is not a citation opportunity | LOW — focus on brand entity establishment, not GEO optimisation |

-| Transactional | ~1.2% of AI Overviews are purely transactional seoClarity, 1M+ queries | Very low — transactional queries are served by shopping results, ads, and product listings.
-GEO effort on transactional pages produces near-zero return. | LOWEST — invest transactional page effort in CRO, not AI citation optimization |
+| Transactional | ~1.2% of AI Overviews are purely transactional (seoClarity, 1M+ queries) | Very low — transactional queries are served by shopping results, ads, and product listings.
+GEO effort produces near-zero return. | LOWEST — invest transactional effort in CRO, not AI citation |

 14. Intent Optimization for GEO and Generative Engines

-In a generative engine conversation, intent doesn't stay fixed.
+- Intent shifts across conversation turns.
 A user might start with "what is topical authority?" (informational), shift to "best tools for topical authority" (commercial), and end at "sign up for Surfer SEO" (transactional).
 Each turn pulls from different sources.
 To earn citations across the full conversation, your cluster needs pages for all four intent types — not just guides.

-Read the full guide →15.
-The Intent Audit: How to Find and Fix Mismatches in Existing Content
+15. The Intent Audit: How to Find and Fix Mismatches in Existing Content

 GSC → Search results → sort by impressions descending.
 Export the top 100 queries where your site appears.
 These are the queries Google already associates with your content — and the ones where intent mismatches have the most measurable impact on CTR and ranking stability.
+New to the platform?
+See the Google Search Console guide → for the full walkthrough.

 For each query, run modifier analysis and a quick SERP check.
 Build a spreadsheet: Query | Intent Type | Ranking URL | Page Format | Mismatch?
 (Y/N).
 That spreadsheet is your audit deliverable and your prioritisation list.